Ph.D. 2012, Mass Communications, The Pennsylvania State University

 Prior to coming to Virginia Tech, I worked as a researcher in the Computer-Supported Collaboration and Learning Lab at Penn State where my work was focused on developing and testing mobile and web-based applications that support local news and community service organizations.

-Mike is an avid fisherman and hiker.
+Mike is an avid fisherman, hunter and hiker.
 When at home, he can be found “geeking out” on technology of all types.
 He enjoys working with computers and open source software and restoring antique tube radios.